SemanticAudio: Audio Generation and Editing in Semantic Space: Abstract

 \section{Abstract}

 In recent years, Text-to-Audio Generation has achieved remarkable progress, offering sound creators powerful tools to transform textual inspirations into vivid audio.
 However, existing models predominantly operate directly in the acoustic latent space of a Variational Autoencoder (VAE), often leading to suboptimal alignment between generated audio and textual descriptions.
 In this paper, we introduce \textbf{SemanticAudio}, a novel framework that conducts both audio generation and editing directly in a high-level semantic space.
 We define this semantic space as a compact representation capturing the global identity and temporal sequence of sound events, distinct from fine-grained acoustic details.
 SemanticAudio employs a two-stage Flow Matching architecture: the \textbf{Semantic Planner} first generates these compact semantic features to sketch the global semantic layout, and the \textbf{Acoustic Synthesizer} subsequently produces high-fidelity acoustic latents conditioned on this semantic plan.
 Leveraging this decoupled design, we further introduce a training-free text-guided editing mechanism that enables precise attribute-level modifications on general audio without retraining.
 Specifically, this is achieved by steering the semantic generation trajectory via the difference of velocity fields derived from source and target text prompts.
-Extensive experiments demonstrate that SemanticAudio surpasses existing mainstream approaches in semantic alignment.
+Extensive experiments demonstrate that SemanticAudio achieves competitive generation quality while providing significantly improved semantic alignment and enabling effective training-free audio editing.
 Demo available at: \href{https://semanticaudio1.github.io/}{\url{https://semanticaudio1.github.io/}}